jlorys/SQL-Server-sqls/README.md

 --An Index built on a GUID is larger and slower than an index built on integer column.
 --In addition a GUID is hard to read compared to int.

+--This is how we check if GUID is empty
+Declare @MyGuid UniqueIdentifier
+Select ISNULL(@MyGuid, NewID())